-The Multiple Myeloma Research Consortium (MMRC) has been instrumental in the development of Ninlaro.
-The MMRC facilitated a clinical trial for newly diagnosed patients with Ninlaro in combination with Revlimid® (lenalidomide, Celgene) and dexamethasone and has initiated 4 additional trials in patients with relapsed or refractory myeloma, residual myeloma, as maintenance therapy following autologous stem cell transplant, and as a treatment for patients with plasma cell leukemia or extramedullary disease.
+The Multiple Myeloma Research Consortium (MMRC) played an integral role in the development of Ninlaro, facilitating a clinical trial for newly diagnosed patients that studied Ninlaro in combination with Revlimid (lenalidomide, Celgene) and dexamethasone.
+The MMRC has initiated six additional trials examining Ninlaro in patients with relapsed or refractory myeloma; as maintenance therapy following autologous stem cell transplant; and as a treatment for patients with plasma cell leukemia or extramedullary disease..

 How is Ninlaro used?

-Ninlaro® (ixazomib, Takeda Oncology) is an oral agent approved for use in combination with lenalidomide (Revlimid®, Celgene) and low-dose dexamethasone for patients with multiple myeloma who have received at least one prior therapy.
+Ninlaro is approved for use in combination with Revlimid and low-dose dexamethasone (IRd) for patients with multiple myeloma who have received at least one prior therapy.

 What types of patients can benefit from Ninlaro?